 8] Set a Fixed DNS Server

-The same issue can occur if you are not connected to the correct or fixed DNS server.
-At times the ISPs DNS server may not work as expected, and it is best to change it.
-In case the ISP hasn’t offered any DNS, then you are on the dynamic DNS.
+The same issue can occur if you are not connected to the correct, static or fixed DNS server.
+At times, the ISP’s DNS server may not work as expected, and it is best to change it.
+If the ISP hasn’t offered any DNS, then you are on the dynamic DNS.

 - Go to Windows Settings, and select the Network for which you want to change the DNS.

-- Click on Properties and scroll to find the Edit button next to IP settings.
+- Click on Properties and scroll to find the Edit button next to DNS/IP settings.

 - Switch from DHPC to Manual and turn on IPv4.